 Such seminars are designed to provide an in-depth analysis of a topic.
-The student is expected to participate more than he/she ordinarily would in a traditional lecture course.
-Prerequisites: PSYC 101 and ENGL 102.
+The student is expected to participate more than he or she ordinarily would in a traditional lecture course.
+Prerequisites: ENGL 102 and PSYC 101 or PSYC 102.
 Three semester hours.